 Kites and China, a combination contested by others but for most of the civilized world, is a rather obvious connection.
 The history of China, spanning thousands of years has always been a witness to the contributions of unknown Chinese artisans for their contributions.
 More than just a pretty thing in the sky, Kites have served China in a number of ways and inspired a generation of innovators and engineers to make the impossible, possible.

-The history and legacy of Chinese kites have been and will always be connected to resilience, innovation and quality.
-That is why Modern China has taken the kite to a much higher level with its special museum, upholding the heritage of the Chinese for top notch craftsmanship.
-Your trip to China will not be complete without the seemingly customary tradition of visiting key cities and destinations to really explore the history, craft and culture behind the decadent Chinese Kites.
+The history and legacy of Chinese kites have been and will always be connected to resilience, innovation, and quality.
+That is why Modern China has taken the kite to a much higher level with its special museum, upholding the heritage of the Chinese for top-notch craftsmanship.
+Your trip to China will not be complete without the seemingly customary tradition of visiting key cities and destinations to really explore the history, craft, and culture behind the decadent Chinese Kites.

 History and Origins

 Way before Benjamin Franklin popularized the Kite test to understand the nature of electricity; the Chinese have already been using kites beyond pleasurable and serendipitous purposes.
-From crazy tests for travelers, unique tools to scare off enemies, and for superstitious and healing benefits, the history of the kite and kite flying in China is truly an incredible journey to the rich and beautiful past of this majestic country.
+From crazy tests for travelers, unique tools to scare off enemies, and superstitious and healing benefits, the history of kite and kite flying in China is truly an incredible journey to the rich and beautiful part of this majestic country.

 With thousands of years of historical context just waiting to become uncovered, who knows what the facts are waiting to be unearthed?
 The most important thing is that the heritage of kites and kite flying never stopped.